 Permit Application Process

 NOTE: In accordance with F.S.
-489.103(3), the applicant may be an authorized employee of the University of Florida for work described as: “performing routine maintenance or repair or construction not exceeding $200,000 to existing installations, if the employee does not hold himself or herself out for hire or otherwise engage in contracting except in accordance with his or her employment.”
+489.103(3), the permit applicant may be an authorized employee of the University of Florida for work described as: “performing routine maintenance or repair or construction not exceeding $200,000 to existing installations, if the employee does not hold himself or herself out for hire or otherwise engage in contracting except in accordance with his or her employment.”
 While this is an exception to requiring a licensed contractor, the applicant fully assumes the responsibilities and role of the contractor and is subject to the same code enforcement applications.

-NOTE: Prior to any demolition work, contact EH&S Industrial Hygiene at 352-392-1591 for instructions on abatement of hazardous materials.
+NOTE: Prior to any demolition work, please contact EH&S Industrial Hygiene at 352-392-1591 for instructions on abatement of hazardous materials.
 Contact Laboratory Safety at 392-1591 if you are installing new or relocated lab hood systems.

 It is the responsibility of the applicant to provide these documents with the Building Permit Application.

 This is a separate form (available on our website).
 If subcontractors requiring state license have been retained, their license information must be submitted on the subcontractor list.
 The applicant must provide the name, street address, mailing address, telephone number, fax number, and state contractor’s license number of each subcontractor.
 If any subcontractors requiring state license are added after permit has been issued, the permit holder must provide the appropriate data and license number before they begin construction.